Organization of Live Donor Kidney Exchanges

 Rees and Jon Kopke through the funding of University of Toledo and University

 of Cincinnati in Ohio.
-APD is a cross-country paired donation registry.
+APKD is a cross-country kidney exchange registry.

 Establishment of the US National Kidney Exchange Program:

-The US National Kidney Exchange Program uses the similar principles with the APD exchange system.
+The US National Kidney Exchange Program uses the similar principles with the APKD exchange system.
 I served on

 the advisory board for the development of the program and coauthored the OPTN